Snowmobiling Fact book: Snow Facts

 The Economic Impact of Snowmobiling:

-There are over 40 registered non-profit associations representing snowmobilers in the U.S., Canada and Scandinavia.
+non-profit associations representing snowmobilers in the US, Canada, Europe and Russia.

 Snowmobiling is great exercise that brings people outdoors to interact with nature and each other.
 It is an invigorating sport that is great for stress release and good mental health.